The Bankrate promise

 - Receiving military retirement pay in lieu of compensation for a service-connected disability

-- On active duty, but you provide documentation on or before closing showing that you’ve been awarded the Purple Heart
+- On active duty and you’ve been awarded the Purple Heart

-- A surviving military spouse whose partner died from a service-related disability, or died in service and is receiving Dependency and Indemnity Compensation
+- A surviving military spouse whose partner died from a service-related disability, or died in service and you’re receiving Dependency and Indemnity Compensation

 If you already paid for a VA funding fee in the past, you might be able to recoup that cash if you wind up receiving compensation for a disability related to your service.
 This is a unique situation, so contact a VA loan expert to review your case.
 You can talk to a VA loan officer by calling 877-827-3702.
 This line is staffed with professional help Monday through Friday from 8:00 a.m. to 6:00 p.m.
 Eastern Time.